 The subject property is located on Tax Map 59, Grid A-4, and is known as Parcel 32.
-It is approximately 71.5 acres, and is zoned I-1 and I-2.
-This preliminary plan proposes the subdivision to create five lots, one outlot and one outparcel.
-One of the lots (proposed Lot 20) is developed with a 51,000-square-foot warehouse, while the remainder of the site is primarily paved parking area.
-The outparcel is developed with a stormwater management pond.
+It is approximately 71.5 acres and is zoned I-1 and I-2.
+This preliminary plan proposes the subdivision to create five lots, one outlot, and one outparcel.
+The outparcel is developed with a stormwater management pond and some old warehouses which appear vacant.
 The applicant proposes a total of 300,000 square feet of light industrial uses.
 Outlot A is proposed for conveyance to the Chapel Oaks Fire Department, an adjoining use.
+Outlot B is a narrow strip along the rear of Outparcel A which is proposed to be conveyed to the Town of Cheverly as a buffer.
 Proposed Outparcel A includes the rear 44.62 acres of the site and contains several environmentally sensitive areas and stormwater management basins.
 It, like the remainder of the site, was mined of its clay deposits when this site was the West Brothers Brickyard.
-The applicant is not proposing additional uses for this outparcel at this time.
+The applicant is not proposing uses for this outparcel at this time.
+Any development of the outparcel will require the approval of a preliminary plan of subdivision.

 The site was previously reviewed in 1991 as a preliminary plan of subdivision (4-91034) and its associated Type I Tree Conservation Plan, TCPI/28/91.
 The preliminary plan and TCPI were withdrawn without a Planning Board hearing.
 In 2006, a Special Exception, SE-4502, was submitted for a portion of the subject property (shown as Lot 2) to construct and operate a concrete batching plant, which would be in addition to the proposed light industrial uses.
 That application is pending.
 The site is currently being mined and the extent of the woodland shown on the plan is representative of the limits of the approved mining and reclamation plan.
+A previous preliminary plan of subdivision, 4-05011, was withdrawn by the applicant.

-Development of the site is subject to conditions that were approved as part of the 1993 Approved Master Plan and Sectional Map Amendment for Landover and Vicinity, Planning Area 72 (CR-57-1993).
+Development of the site is subject to requirements that were approved as part of the 1993 Landover and Vicinity Approved Master Plan and Sectional Map Amendment, Planning Area 72 (CR-57-1993).
 They are:

-- "1.
-The District Council encourages the continued improvement and upgrading of the West Brothers Brickyard Area through the coordinated action of the owners, the community and the County Government. - "2.
-Provide a 100 foot-wide natural tree buffer abutting residentially zoned land and 50 feet adjacent to the remainder of 62nd Avenue. - "3.
-Only one point of access should be allowed to Sheriff Road. - "4.
-A twenty-five (25) foot building restriction line should be established from any roads, including internal roads. - "5.
-A twenty-five (25) foot green area (as described in the Zoning Ordinance) should be established from the curb line of all roads.
+- 1. The District Council encourages the continued improvement and upgrading of the West Brothers Brickyard Area through the coordinated action of the owners, the community and the County Government. - 2.
+Provide a 100-foot-wide natural tree buffer abutting residentially zoned land and 50 feet adjacent to the remainder of 62^{nd} Avenue. - 3.
+Only one point of access should be allowed to Sheriff Road. - 4.
+A twenty-five (25) foot building restriction line should be established from any roads, including internal roads.

-"6.
-Detailed site plan approval shall be obtained from the District Council for all phases of development."
+- 5. A twenty-five (25) foot green area (as described in the Zoning Ordinance) should be established from the curb line of all roads. - 6.
+Detailed site plan approval shall be obtained from the District Council for all phases of development.